How we are helping

 Objective 2: Human development for a productive society

 Indonesia needs to strengthen the development of human capital to create the conditions for higher growth.
 Our innovative education program works with schools to identify local challenges and opportunities to develop new approaches to tackle problems.

 Our Australia Awards Scholarships deliver educational dividends for Indonesia's future leaders as well as valuable people-to-people links.
 Areas of study focus on a broad range of fields relevant to economic and development outcomes.

 We are also working with Indonesia to prevent, detect and control emerging infectious diseases, a threat to Indonesian and Australian security, and we continue to prepare for and provide support to Indonesia during times of humanitarian need.

 More about Objective 2: Human development for a productive society

 Objective 3: An inclusive society through effective governance

-We will work with Indonesia to ensure that the poor and marginalized in society benefit from economic growth, helping to meet poverty reduction targets by improving basic services and employment opportunities.
-We will help develop better quality economic and social protection policies based on research and analysis.
-We will continue to pursue programs for women's economic and political empowerment, which help women gain jobs and other sources of financial security.
-Marginalised groups will benefit from improved disability access and support as well as better local service provision.
-Having helped improve citizens' access to legal services, our law and justice work will shift to support for counter-terrorism and prison and court reforms.
+We work with Indonesia to ensure that the poor and marginalised in society benefit from economic growth, helping to meet Indonesia's poverty reduction targets by improving basic services and employment opportunities.
+We are helping develop better quality economic and social protection policies based on research and analysis.
+We are pursuing programs for women's economic and political empowerment, which help women gain jobs and other sources of financial security.
+Marginalised groups benefit from improved disability access and support as well as better local service provision.
+Having helped improve citizens' access to legal services, our law and justice work will shift to support for counter-terrorism, and prison and court reforms.